-1. Art Ross was a defenseman
+1. Art Ross Was a Defenseman

-I had erroneously assumed that because the trophy that bears his name is for the league’s top scorer, that Art himself would have been a high scoring forward.
+I had erroneously assumed that because the trophy that bears his name is for the league’s top scorer, that Art Ross himself would have been a high scoring forward.

 The reason that the trophy is named for Ross is because he donated it to the NHL sometime after he retired.
 I picture him in his basement sculpting a sweet trophy, but that is probably not accurate.

 Ross actually only played 3 games in the NHL, with the Montreal Wanderers when they joined the NHL for its inaugural season in 1917-18.
 The Wanderers quit the league early in 1918 after their arena burned down and Ross would go on to coach in the NHL for over 30 years, winning one Stanley Cup.